Good afternoon, Kevin! It's great to see you engaging with the community.

 print(selected_options)

 This script will randomly select 4 options from your list each time it's run.
 You can adjust the number of options selected by changing the second parameter in the random.
-Sample ()
+Sample () function.

 Please note that this is a very basic example and you might need to adjust it to fit into your survey system.
 If your survey tool supports scripting or has an API, you could potentially integrate such a feature directly.